angrave/CS241-Lectures-FA21/Welcome.md

 http://cs-education.github.io/sys/

-The questions are here (the recorded lecture example code and handouts is in the same repo)
+The questions are here, this is the same repo I will use for Fall 2021 lectures in ECEB.

 https://github.com/angrave/CS241-Lectures-FA21/blob/main/HW0.md

 We will put up a link to submit HW0 starting the first lab section, although it won't be due until the following week.

-You can also regular linux machines and other online environments of course.
+You can also use regular linux machines and other online environments of course.
 I suggest you work on HW0 a bit each day (it's much better for long term recall and innate skills acquisition if you exercise your CS241 neurons each day).

 Please use Ed for discussion (and private posts for grading / logistics / emergency issues)- https://edstem.org Ed is not a U of I resource, so you could use a throw away email if you are concerned.
 Contact me if you have any concerns about this.
 Here's the link to join the Fall 2021 forum-